Kurento/kurento/source/user/quickstart.rst

    If your intended application consists of a complex setup with different kinds of sources and varied use cases, then Kurento is the best leverage you can use.

-   However, if you intend to solve a simpler use case -such as those of video conference applications-, the `OpenVidu`_ project builds on top of Kurento to offer a simpler and easier to use solution that will save you time and development effort.
+   However, if you intend to solve a simpler use case, such as those of video conference applications, the `OpenVidu`_ project builds on top of Kurento to offer a simpler and easier to use solution that will save you time and development effort.

 2. **Install KMS**